Watts-Lab/deliberation-assets/projects/css_lab/dialogue_levers/pilot_2/arms/prep_hopes_and_fears/pre_B.md

 Please **write a few notes** in the box below about your hopes and fears.

-## Why it helps
+## Why we’re asking you to do this

-Thinking about your hopes and fears about this issue can help you enter the conversation with a clearer sense of what matters to you.
+Writing about your hopes and fears can help you identify the feelings and emotions that shape your perspective - both positive and negative - and tie them to specific outcomes you care about.

 ## What to expect